vaimo/composer-patches/README.md

 _The 'filter' part is really optional as you could also try to re-apply everything. the 'from-source' makes the patches scan for patches directly in 'vendor' folder (which allows patches to be pre-tested before [updating/commiting changes to] a given package).
 The default behaviour is to scan for them in installed.json_

-## Changelog

-_Changelog included in the changelog.json of the package_